Sales Managers’ Success Checklist

-I know that quota setting is a difficult process.
-However, sales people need/want to know what their goals are.
-If you want your sales people focused and producing, they must know how much sales they need to bring in.
+I know that quota setting is a complicated process.
+However, salespeople need/want to know what their goals are.
+If you want your salespeople focused and produced, they must know how much sales they need to bring in.

 8. Do Your Reps Know and Understand Their Compensation Plan?

-I hope by now you or the head of sales has rolled out the compensation plan.
+I hope you or the head of sales has rolled out the compensation plan.
 If not, then what the hell are you waiting for?
-Sales people need to understand how they are being compensated.
-Companies that fail to communicate the compensation plan in the first month of the year tend to lag in comparison to their proactive competitors.
+Salespeople need to understand how they are being compensated.
+Companies that fail to communicate the compensation plan in the first month of the year tend to lag compared to their proactive competitors.

-Given your company has already rolled out their plan it is up to you to address your reps questions or concerns.
+Given that your company has already rolled out their plan, you must address your reps’ questions or concerns.

 9. Is Your Sales Team Engaged?

 It has been proven in multiple studies that highly engaged sales reps create highly engaged customers.
-They deliver great sales and profit.
+They deliver exceptional sales and profit.

 10. Are You Feeling Energized?

-As the leader of your team it is very important that you are feeling good and that your energy levels are high.
+As the team leader, it is essential that you feel good and that your energy levels are high.
 Your team feeds off you.
 They can sense your mood and your level of energy.
-If you are not feeling energized then find a way to get yourself feeling great.
+If you are not feeling energized, find a way to feel great.
 Go to the gym, go for a run or do whatever it takes to get yourself in the right place to lead.

-If you are feeling highly energized give yourself a √
+If you are feeling energized, give yourself a √

-After reviewing the list, feel free to comment on any important items I should add to my checklist.
-Also please let me know if there are any items that are on the list but not important.
+After reviewing the list, feel free to comment on any necessary items to add to my checklist.
+Also, please let me know if any items are on the list but not essential.

 Count the number of ticks or checkmarks you have given yourself.
-If you have 8 or more then you are going to have a great year in 2015.
+If you have eight or more, you will have a great year.
 If you scored less than 8, the good news is that you still have time to get things in place.
-At the end of the month, review your list and see how much progress you have made.
-There is a relationship between my sales managers checklist and success in sales.
+Review your list at the end of the month and see how much progress you have made.
+There is a relationship between my sales manager’s checklist and success in sales.

-Success is a mindset, make up your mind and you will achieve success.
+Success is a mindset.
+Make up your mind, and achieve success.

 Now let’s just do it!